functzia/fofx/README.md

 ## Distributed Run

-Run `fofx` with the `--broker=<redis_connection_string>` flag.
+Run `fofx` with the `--port=<port>` flag.
 This runs the main platform without nano execution responsibilities.
-You should then run `fofx-worker` with the same `--broker` flag, with either an identical copy of your enviornment, or the same one, using the `--dry` flag to make sure you don't re-download your nanos.
+You should then run `fofx-worker` with the `--broker="ws://localhost:<port>"` flag, with either an identical copy of your enviornment, or the same one, using the `--dry` flag to make sure you don't re-download your nanos.

 ## Official Plugins

-- [fofx-web](https://github.com/functzia/fofx-web) - An input/output plugin for HTTP requests
+- [@fofx/web](https://github.com/functzia/fofx-web) - An input/output plugin for HTTP requests
-- [fofx-cron](https://github.com/functzia/fofx-cron) - An input plugin for crontab-flavoured scheduled tasks
+- [@fofx/cron](https://github.com/functzia/fofx-cron) - An input plugin for crontab-flavoured scheduled tasks
-- [fofx-mongodb](https://github.com/functzia/fofx-mongodb) - An input/output plugin for MongoDB
+- [@fofx/mongodb](https://github.com/functzia/fofx-mongodb) - An input/output plugin for MongoDB

 ## Roadmap